Note

 You can configure the Windows ACLs using either icacls or Windows File Explorer.
 You can also use the Set-ACL PowerShell command.

-If you have directories or files in on-premises file servers with Windows ACLs configured against the AD DS identities, you can copy them over to Azure Files persisting the ACLs with traditional file copy tools like Robocopy or Azure AzCopy v 10.4+.
-If your directories and files are tiered to Azure Files through Azure File Sync, your ACLs are carried over and persisted in their native format.
+If you have directories or files in on-premises file servers with Windows ACLs configured against the AD DS identities, you can copy them over to Azure Files while preserving the ACLs by using traditional file copy tools like Robocopy or Azure AzCopy v 10.4+.
+If you tier directories and files to Azure Files through Azure File Sync, your ACLs are carried over and persisted in their native format.

 Important

 If you're using Microsoft Entra Kerberos as your AD source, identities must be synced to Microsoft Entra ID in order for ACLs to be enforced.
-You can set file/directory level ACLs for identities that aren't synced to Microsoft Entra ID.
-However, these ACLs won't be enforced because the Kerberos ticket used for authentication/authorization won't contain the not-synced identities.
-If you're using on-premises AD DS as your AD source, you can have not-synced identities in the ACLs.
-AD DS will put those SIDs in the Kerberos ticket, and ACLs will be enforced.
+You can set file and directory level ACLs for identities that aren't synced to Microsoft Entra ID.
+However, these ACLs aren't enforced because the Kerberos ticket used for authentication and authorization doesn't contain the not-synced identities.
+If you're using on-premises AD DS as your AD source, you can include not-synced identities in the ACLs.
+AD DS puts those SIDs in the Kerberos ticket, and ACLs are enforced.

 Configure Windows ACLs with icacls